If you don't know about it, you most likely don't need it

 # access my server and create a new user. from fabric import Connection c = Connection('db1') c.run('sudo useradd mydbuser', pty=True) [sudo] password: <Result cmd='sudo useradd mydbuser' exited=0> c.run('id -u mydbuser') 1001 <Result cmd='id -u mydbuser' exited=0>

-Speaking of server management, we got Nagios, and for this, we have Shinken.
-If at one point you are like: " Who is going to do all these things again !!", use it.
-From re-using Nagios config files to deployment.
-It handles it with a slight layer of abstraction so that it does not seem that 'much' of a task.
+From re-using Nagios config files to deployment, it handles it with a slight layer of abstraction so that it does not seem that much of a task.
+After all, we have to be DRY.

-Consider another scenario, when will you read that bookmark you made a couple of days, weeks, or even months ago?
+Consider another scenario.
+When will you read that bookmark you made a couple of days, weeks, or even months ago?
 Was it another impulse bookmarking?
-I have to admit, I am guilty as charged in this as well.
+I have to admit, I am guilty as charged of this as well.

 The well of frameworks, packages, and libraries is deep and extensive, but if you do not know what you are going to use a particular item for, chances are you do not need it in the first place.

 A rather short page this time, trust me, I know.
 This is just to get that thought going in.
 For now, this is it.
-Till next time - The Green Codes - and remember, it's time to go through your bookmarks.
+And remember, it's time to go through your bookmarks.